dfki-ric/robot_remote_control/README.md

 As a reference you can also have a look into the gitlab-ci.yml file.

-## Rock CMake Macros
+### Dependencies

+Additionally you need to manually install the following OS dependencies: protobuf and zeromq

+    sudo apt install libprotobuf-dev protobuf-compiler libzmqpp-dev

+### Building

-The ./install_dependencies.sh script will install the rock cmake macros, if you provide a path to that script, the macros will be installed there.
+The ./install_source_dependencies.sh script will install the rock cmake macros, if you provide a path to that script, the macros will be installed there.
 In this case an env.sh script is generated, which sets up the environment to find the macros, please source it before using cmake to compile this library.

 To compile it manually: